zihaow/cloudinaryAssignment/README.md

-#RESTFul photo master API built with Java with Apache Maven, Tomcat and cloudinary.
+#RESTFul photo master API built using Java with Apache Maven, Tomcat and cloudinary.

 ##What is Photo Master?